 if you open the Dashboard you always see the most important settings straight away.

-As you can see, the installation of RaspAP is very simple.
+As you can see, the installation of RaspAP is simple.
 But basic knowledge of networks in general is helpful.

 Changing the DNS server of RaspAP